davep/davep.github.com/content/2026-02-20-five-days-with-copilot.md

 [^1]: Amusingly I [uncovered another
     bug](https://github.com/davep/blogmore/issues/117) while writing this
     post.
-[^2]: I keep saying Copilot, but I think it's probbaly more correct to say
+[^2]: I keep saying Copilot, but I think it's probably more correct to say
     "Claude Sonnet 4.5" as that's what seemed to be at play under the hood, if I'm understanding things correctly.
 [^3]: Yes, of course that's an anthropomorphism, you'll find plenty of them
     in this article as it's hard not to write about the subject in any other way; it's an easy shortcut to explain some ideas
-[^4]: Actually I'm writign this post as I always do: in Emacs.
+[^4]: Actually I'm writing this post as I always do: in Emacs.
 But BlogMore
     is in the background serving a local copy of my blog so I can check it in the browser, and rebuilding it every time I save a change.